Dates: 25 – 30 July

 Hanging out in Ribband and Västra Hamnen, Malmö

 We had a proper beach day in Ribban one day.
 Got to love a city with a beach.
 Barcelona, Tel Aviv, Brighton and Malmö, I see you.
-Another day we took a troll around Västra hamnen, which I’ve always had a soft spot for.
+Another day we took a stroll around Västra hamnen, which I’ve always had a soft spot for.
 Of course it helps that they have a dog park and a cable park and all of Ribban next to it.

 A night out in Malmö